-As you ponder the things you want to accomplish in the new year, take a moment to think about what you can do to be a better dog mom.
+As you ponder all the things you want to accomplish in the new year, let’s take a moment to think about what we can do to be better dog moms.
 Today I’m sharing 10 New Year’s Resolutions for dog moms and I promise, these are great goals for both you and your dog.

 10 New Year’s Resolutions for Dog Moms